 Capitol Region Watershed District (CRWD) moved into its new building in December 2018.
 The open workspace, access to public transit, bike racks, locker rooms, natural sunlight, outdoor meeting and lunch space and so much more have been a welcomed change for staff and visitors alike.
 We have enjoyed hosting many tours, special events and meetings for partner organizations over the past nine months.
-Please mark your calendars for the official Grand Opening celebration on October 11, 2019.
-All are welcome!

 Our Hamline-Midway neighbors have watched alongside staff, board and volunteers as this site has been transformed in recent months.
 Numerous clean water features such as several large rain gardens, tree trenches and permeable pavement were added to collect rainwater and allow it to soak into the ground.
 This concept is fundamental to the work of CRWD because as rainwater flows over hard surfaces such as roads, sidewalks and parking lots, it carries pollution with it to storm drains and the Mississippi River.

 A new pocket park with a water feature, native plantings and an interactive educational exhibit were added to the corner of Thomas Avenue and Aldine Street.
 This park was added to the site to increase access to greenspace for neighbors, staff and other visitors to enjoy.
 We have been excited to see neighbors enjoying picnic lunches on our benches, playing with our new interactive exhibit and exploring wildlife stamps on sidewalks throughout the site with our new Water Wildlife Exploration Game.

 We’ve received many questions about the plantings on our boulevards.
 A native seed mix was added to them after construction.
 They will eventually include wildflowers that are both beautiful and support pollinators such as bees and butterflies.